Writing My Story

 It was the height of the Rhodesian Bush War and this was a dangerous time.
 One day, a soldier spotted me alone by a river and shot me.
 The bullet grazed my head and I began to die from blood loss.
 People from my village found me and saved my life.
 Some days later the soldiers attacked my village.
 I still don’t know if anyone else survived.
 I was found unconscious, cared for by people of a nearby village, and eventually taken to a hospital in South Africa.
 From there, I was returned to the United States.

 Through the amazing work of many kind people, I found someone who remembered me: her name is Maemu.
 She remembered playing with me after her grandmother rescued me from the remains of my village and took care of my gunshot wound.
 Maemu’s account matched remarkably with my own.
 She also provided helpful details regarding what happened.

 It's impossible to adequately express my gratitude to Maemu, Patrick, and the Maramani Community for welcoming me back to the place that holds my most difficult and most loving memories.
-Equally, John and I cannot thank Vanessa, Digby, and Tarquin Bristow enough for their steadfast help in recovering my past.
+Equally, I cannot thank Vanessa, Digby and Tarquin Bristow enough for their steadfast help in recovering my past.
 Thanks to these people I have healed in a way I never thought possible.

 My childhood experience in Africa involved two near death experiences which I describe in the video below along with my memories of the abduction, my rescue, and my return to the U.S.

 Sign me up so I can receive a Free Gift of Mama Turtle I can print, a free 60 minute class on Nurturing Your Nervous System and future Singing Medicine audios!